HL7/uv-dx-pq/input/pagecontent/compatibility_rend_p.md

             <PlanDefinition>
                 <action>
                     ...
-                    <title value=&quot;Results From Evaluation of Drug Product Compatibility With the Glass Syringe Using the Autoinjector/Pen &quot;>"> - Results From Evaluation of Drug Product Compatibility With the Glass Syringe Using the Autoinjector/Pen </span></span></span><div class="summaryHiddenOff">
+                    <title value=&quot;Results From Evaluation of Drug Product Compatibility With the Glass Syringe Using the Autoinjector/Pen&quot;>"> - Results From Evaluation of Drug Product Compatibility With the Glass Syringe Using the Autoinjector/Pen</span></span></span><div class="summaryHiddenOff">
 <div><span title="
 <Bundle>
     <entry>